-What appeared to be progress and standard recovery, quickly shifted to incessant issues and pain.
+What appeared to be progress and standard recovery quickly shifted to incessant issues and pain.
 The day following surgery, we expressed our concerns, but were told his symptoms were normal.
 Our uneasiness continued as Yogiraj was phased from ICU to the hospital’s residential rehabilitation center.
 Each transfer, eight locations in the span of thirteen days, we would reiterate to each new care team his mounting issues.
 These symptoms included shortness of breath, chest pain, spells of uncharacteristic anxiety, low pulse oximetry, weakness on the left side, and pain in his lower left leg.

 Although we attentively made sure each team was familiar with his various symptoms, a diagnosis was never discussed.
 The hospital staff was kind and also attentive.
 We assumed they were doing their best.
 We were particularly grateful for the first physical therapist, who provided us with a strap so that I could walk alongside him.
 I still smile when I think back and remember my 5’4 frame steadying his 6’2 stature.

 Side by side, 24/7, 100% of our attention was focused on Yogiraj’s rehabilitation.
 Everything else remained on pause.
 He was determined to leave the hospital better than he had arrived.
 Family and friends would visit and bring food, while people around the world followed his efforts towards recovery.
-Unfortunately, his positive attitude and continued perseverance wasn’t enough to avert the underlying issues.
+Unfortunately, his positive attitude and continued perseverance weren’t enough to avert the underlying issues.
 His symptoms had escalated.

 On Father’s Day, the 12th day following his initial surgery, the first code blue was called.
 That morning I woke up to my husband in the middle of a tonic clonic seizure.
 He was rushed from Rehab to the ED, and several hours later admitted to a Cardiac unit.
 The next morning we would see several physicians come and go.
 After a couple of tests it was decided, he would either return to Rehab or be discharged and return home.
 We remained hopeful and took their words to heart.
 Yet we continued to be hyper-attentive.
 We knew something was not right.